How it works

 - On request: handover for further representation under the firm's fee schedule

-The lawyer consultation is a service of our partner law firm.
-MietSense acts here exclusively as an intermediary; the mandate relationship is between you and the firm.
+Once available, the lawyer consultation will be delivered by a specialised partner law firm.
+MietSense will then act exclusively as an intermediary; the mandate relationship is between you and the firm.

 The line between information and advice